OOP2018/contacts-lite/README.md

 # The JDBC Driver file.
 This really isn't needed.
 jdbc.driver = org.h2.Driver
 # For a client-server database you need a user and password.
-# This isn't needed for H2, but included as example.
+# This isn't needed for H2 embedded database.
 jdbc.user =
 jdbc.password =
 ```